canonical/anbox-cloud-docs/howto/manage/web-dashboard.md

 To access the dashboard, go to `https://<your-machine-address>/`.
 The dashboard uses self-signed certificates.
 You might see a warning from your browser and have to accept the certificates manually.

-### Creating applications

-Before creating an application, you need the following:
-* An application manifest.
-A default application manifest is available based on the *Resource type* you choose for your application.
-You can customise various attributes of your application including the resource requirements for your application.
-* Optionally, an Android package with support for the target architecture.

-To create an application using the dashboard, use the *Add application* button on the *Applications* list screen, enter the required and any optional details that you want to provide and select *Add application*.
-This screen also provides the option to customise your application manifest.

-There may be more advanced scenarios while creating an application that cannot be performed using the dashboard and may require using the `amc` CLI.
-See [How to create an application](https://discourse.ubuntu.com/t/create-an-application/24198) for more information.

 ### Streaming applications

 The dashboard has in-browser streaming capabilities through WebRTC.
 It uses the [Streaming SDK](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#anbox-cloud-streaming-sdk-8).